pg82647/30Days_Of_Learning/README.md

 #### What I Learned Today:
-* I learnt that Ander Ericsson, a psychologist, posited that for anyone to be great at something, they have to dedicate a minimum of 10,000 hours to learning that thing.
+* I learnt that Anders Ericsson, a psychologist, posited that for anyone to be great at something, they have to dedicate a minimum of 10,000 hours to learning that thing.
 In other words, if you want to be great at something, you have to put in a minimum of 10,000 hours of deliberate, structured, and focused practice.
 His research helps us to learn and improve easier and much faster.
 But it all depends on just how far you are willing to go at that thing, and provided the rules guiding it (that new thing you are learning) do not change.
 This theory was made popular by Malcolm Gladwell.

 #### Reflection: